 OK-2 through 5: All other Republican members of Congress face little opposition for re-election.

 It's happening right on cue (maybe a few months early) -- the Kondik/Trende/etc. pundit axis is trying to suggest ways for Republicans to avoid a wipeout in November, and have settled on a SCOTUS vacancy or Trump "nationalizing" the midterms in a way that brings home soft R's.
-IMO the reason the GOP is in the shitter is that the midterms are already nationalized from Trump-instigated tariffs, economic angst, wars, etc. Not sure how getting Trump out there more msolves that?
+IMO the reason the GOP is in the shitter is that the midterms are already nationalized from Trump-instigated tariffs, economic angst, wars, etc. Not sure how getting Trump out there more solves that?

 Also the logic on SCOTUS is wacky but open to being convinced otherwise -- it's a different dynamic being a sitting Dem Senator having to make that call vs. a candidate.
 And there's no doubt the R choice would get confirmed.
 (I also think "Kavanaugh saved the Senate in 2018" has been too widely blamed as a reason that we lost IN, MO, ND other than they are red states and the GOP ran shitty candidates in each race previously).